formalsec/explode-js/bench/README.md

 The core techniques of Explode.js (VISes and lazy values) are key to its effectiveness.

 This section provides instructions for reproducing the experiments that support the claims of the paper.
-These experiments result in the tables presented in the paper, which can be used to validate the results.

 **Timeouts.** For all experiments, the analysis of each package has a predefined timeout of 10 minutes.
 This parameter can affect the results produced, as different machines may experience varying numbers of timeouts.
 Consequently, there may be slight variations in the results, but all claims are expected to be verified.

-**Updated Results**: the results presented do not precisely coincide with those in the paper.
-We continued to work on the tool to improve the effectiveness of the exploit generation mechanisms for path traversal (CWE-22) and code injection (CWE-94) vulnerabilities.
+**Updated Results**: The results presented here do not precisely coincide with those in the paper's original submitted version because we continued to refined our tool to improve the effectiveness of the exploit generation mechanisms for path traversal (CWE-22) and code injection (CWE-94) vulnerabilities.
 As a result, in the Vulcan and SecBench.js datasets, the total number of vulnerabilities detected by Explode.js increased from 293 to 340, and the number of exploits generated